 - “Negatives always turn on those who employ them.”
 Reduce the negatives in the lives of the people through self-actualization, and the enemy will be robbed of the power of utilization of negatives.
 Turn the negatives employed by the enemy against the enemy in undeniable ways.

 - “A successful attack is one which invalidates and isolates the enemy from their base of support.”
-Never relent on forcing the enemy to demonstrate their true intentions, their associations and how they personally benefit off the application of negatives and the suffering of the people.
+Never relent on forcing the enemy to demonstrate their true intentions, their associations, and how they personally benefit from the application of negatives and the suffering of the people.

 - “Remain a force that cannot be divided, whether in a collective or individually.”
 The power of the enemy is almost solely the power to divide.
-The enemy will never stop attempting to isolate, to lock into their argument, to force an overreaction through use of the irrational and emotional, through the application of labels and descriptors.
+The enemy will never stop attempting to isolate, to lock into their argument, force an overreaction through the use of the irrational and emotional application of labels and descriptors.

-Despite all the arguments to the contrary, manuals upon manuals of doctrine, any truly intricate and committed insurgency conducted across multiple generations, succeeds at replacing the current system despite even the most robust counterinsurgency.
-A successful insurgency is one which has taken the time across generations to control the minds of the masses, while establishing the new elites and elite structures mostly through a perversion of existing elites and structures.
-And when the enemy has through their own insurgency become your government and the elites and elite institutions which support them, an open and direct response is no longer possible of accomplishing anything but the identification and thereby destruction of those responding.
+Despite all the arguments to the contrary, manuals upon manuals of doctrine, any truly intricate and committed insurgency conducted across multiple generations, succeed at replacing the current system despite even the most robust counterinsurgency.
+A successful insurgency is one that has taken the time across generations to control the minds of the masses while establishing the new elites and elite structures mostly through a perversion of existing elites and structures.
+And when the enemy has through their own insurgency become your government and the elites and elite institutions which support them, an open and direct response is no longer possible of accomplishing anything but the identification and thereby the destruction of those responding.

-This first appeared in The Havok Journal April 23, 2019.
+This first appeared in The Havok Journal on April 23, 2019.